Chara00/ts-mui-nextjs-starter/content/pages/index.md

   - type: HeroSection
     title: Web development made easy.
     subtitle: Quality.
 Efficiency.
 Ease.
+    text: >
-    text: "\_We understand that your website is often the first impression customers have of your business.
-Our team of skilled designers and developers work closely with you to create a visually appealing and user-friendly website that reflects your brand's identity.\n\n"
+      We understand that your website is often the first impression customers have of your business.
+Our team of skilled designers and developers work closely with you to create a visually appealing and user-friendly website that reflects your brand's identity.
     actions:
       - type: Button
         label: 'Receive a Quote '